YungBricoCoop/octavia/README.md

 -   [x] Use enum for the `http method`
 -   [x] Dynamic routing
 -   [x] Pass dynamic params to the route function
--   [ x Validate dynamic params type
+-   [x] Validate dynamic params type
 -   [x] File upload
 -   [x] Throw and handle custom exceptions
 -   [x] Validate request Query params and Body by Class, array of Class, or array of strings, accept optional params